fyaconiello/wp-geo-posts-DEPRECATED-/README.md

 #####WP_GeoQuery Usage

 Make a geo-aware query against the posts table. `WP_GeoQuery` accepts all arguments that `WP_Query` takes. `latitude` and `longitude` are optional parameters.
 If passed, `distance` is calculated and returned with each result.
-In addition to the regular field, each result returns `latitude`, `longitude`, and `location`.
+In addition to the regular fields, each result returns `latitude`, `longitude`, and `location`.

 ```php
 <?php